josemaia/book-summaries/phoenix-project/summaries.md

   - Three people full-time are necessary to manage it
   - Only 40% of the changes got implemented since last week!
   - Lots of different reasons for the failed changes, but many are because Brent was not available
-- We go back to the analogy betweeN IT and the plant floor
+- We go back to the analogy between IT and the plant floor
   - If Brent is the bottleneck, we need exactly what changes need him, and if they can be done with the level 3 engineers
 - If Erik was right about WIP in IT Operations, what else was he right about?